The options for palliative care

 Palliative home care enables people to remain in their own homes to receive end-of-life care.

-Carers, specially trained in palliative nursing, will move into the home of the person they’re responsible for looking after to provide round-the-clock support.
+Carers, trained in nursing care, will move into the home of the person they’re responsible for looking after to provide round-the-clock support.
 It’s also referred to as hospice at home.

 A trained palliative carer can also pay home visits at arranged times of the day and even overnight.
 Home care visits can be used to provide breaks for family members or other carers, or to assist with personal care or continence care, for example.